mathiasertl/django-ca/docs/source/settings.rst

    Where the root certificate is stored.
 The default is a ``files`` directory in the same location as your ``manage.py`` file.

+.. _settings-ca-dsa-digest-algorithm:

+CA_DSA_DIGEST_ALGORITHM
+   Default: ``"sha256"``

+   .. versionadded:: 1.23.0

+   The default hash algorithm used when signing certificate authorities, certificates and CRLs that involve a certificate authority using a DSA private key pair.

 .. _settings-ca-file-storage: